 Meet the Team

 Melissa Groshong (Right): She has been the main contact person for distributors.
 She handles all purchase orders and coordinates order logistics.
 She is the queen of inventory and has been at Patricia Green Cellars for over ten years, so she knows where the bodies are buried, figuratively speaking.
 Basically if you need something she either knows how to get it or break it gently to you that it is not possible.

 Matthew Russell (Center Right): He is the Cellar Master making wines with us since 2007.
 Moved to Oregon in 1995, with a background in all facets of fine dining including The Heathman, Alberta Street Oyster Bar to name a few.
 Restaurants are where he formed his passion in wine and the Oregon Wine Industry, meeting Patty Green at a winemaker dinner where he took a position for harvest and the rest is history.

-Margaret Barry (Center Left): She took over as Director of Sales a little over a year ago and her focus is primarily oriented around our direct to consumer sales and wine club.
+Margaret Barry (Center Left): She took over as Director of Sales in 2014 and her focus is primarily oriented around our direct to consumer sales and wine club.
 Since everyone here wears many hats, she has experience on both sides of the industry having worked at a large retailer in Charlotte, NC as well as a couple other Oregon wineries since 2010.

 Caroline Schoonveld (Left): The newest person on staff but with the longest background of 17 years in the Oregon wine industry.
 Along with Melissa she is there to provide back up, support and to work with our distributors and retailers around the country so they know what is available, what is going on, get necessary information to you and, as well, coordinate clientele visits to Patricia Green Cellars.
 We have a nifty “by appointment” tasting room now so folks who are coming to visit Oregon can easily set up a visit to the winery year round.